VIAME/VIAME/doc/manuals/arrows/coding_patterns.rst

     }

-Detecting Extra of Misspelled Parameters
+Detecting Extra or Misspelled Parameters
 ----------------------------------------

 A very common problem when configuring arrows is misspelling the